hapax/hapax.github.io/assets/form.md

 campaign to divorce mathematical structures from their physical origins.
 As Einstein quipped, "Since the mathematicians have invaded the theory of relativity, I do not understand it myself anymore."
+The abstraction of pseudo-Riemannian geometry follows from the more concrete act of bouncing light off mirrors.

 #### Acknowledgments